 Drug and Alcohol Service privacy notice

-We keep this privacy notice under regular review and was last updated in September 2023.
+We keep this privacy notice under regular review and was last updated on 11 November 2024.

 Kent County Council respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

-You can view an easy read version of this privacy notice (PDF, 1.0 MB).
+You can view an easy read version of this privacy notice (PDF, 870.7 KB).

 Who we are